Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Nitin Gupta

 This is good.
 And in terms of price, just wanted to have some perspective around this banqueting market like where we have wedding parties, corporate events.
-So how material is this segment for the overall algorithm sector and how we are placed in this segment since we have the full portfolio available with us now.
+So how material is this segment for the overall AlcoBev sector and how we are placed in this segment since we have the full portfolio available with us now?

 Abhishek Khaitan

 As I told earlier the same question was asked.
-This is one of our key focus areas now and in the last one and a half years we have really beefed up our team and we are addressing this part of the segment since we have our portfolio and we’ve got substantial gains from it.
-More is that you have to be seen in these banquets, these parties etc. Which create a brand.
+This is one of our key focus areas now and in the last 1.5 we have really beefed up our team and we are addressing this part of the segment since we have our portfolio and we’ve got substantial gains from it.
+More is that you have to be seen in these banquets, these parties, etc. which create a brand.
 So I think this is one of the biggest focus areas of Radico right now.

 Nitin Gupta

-And how material would be the contribution Aruba industry?
+And how material would be the contribution to our industry?

 Abhishek Khaitan